Royal Castle, Poznań: Legends

 According to legend, Przemysł Hill was created by dark powers.
 When Mieszko I was baptized, the Devil, angry, decided to sink the entire city of Poznań.
 He pulled out one of the hills near Gniezno, and, with a group of demons, tried to block the flow of the Warta.
 However, the evil forces started to celebrate their victory too early; their noisy behavior awoke the roosters, which began to crow.
 The devil and his demons were so scared that they left the hill on the bank of the Warta.

 Another legend is connected with the mysterious murder of Ludgarda, wife of Przemysł II of Poland, probably strangled by servants in the bath or in her bedroom on 14 December 1283.
-The Duke was connected with this murder because The Duchess could not give him a son.
+The Duke was connected with this murder because the Duchess could not give him a son.
 The Foundation of the Female Monastery of Dominicans in Poznań, created near the end of 1238, was said to be Przemysł's reconciliation for this act.
 However, contemporary chronicles mention only unclear circumstances of Ludgarda's death.
-The first clear connection of Przemysł and this assassination is mentioned in the Chronicle of Oliwa, which is from the 14th century, and the chronicle of Ernst von Kirchberga, which dates to approximately 1370.
+The first clear connection of Przemysł and this assassination is mentioned in the Chronicle of Oliwa, which is from the 14th century, and the chronicle of Ernst von Kirchberg, which dates to approximately 1370.
 Jan Długosz, in his chronicles, writes only about the fact that people were talking about this connection.

 It has also been said that ghost of Ludgarda, seen as a White Lady, walked in the chambers and on the walls of the Royal Castle; under the walls was seen the Black Knight, who cried for the Duchess at her funeral.